Is your website using an SSL certificate, change are coming to Google that will require you to have one or loose!!12/05/2017

 Well, one consideration is cost.
-Many users do not have unlimited texting plans and will wind up getting charged for each text message you send.
+Many users do not have unlimited texting plans and will get charged for each text message you send.
 This can irritate users and lead them to look at your message negatively.
-Or, they may opt-out of future messages altogether, which is bad for business.
-In the infographic below we explain what is a push notification and how it can benefit your business.
+Or, they may opt out of future messages altogether, which is bad for business.
+The infographic below explains what a push notification is and how it can benefit your business.

-he same is true on the business end as well.
-The cost to send out a massive amount of texts is relevant for many businesses, especially small ones, depending upon what service and platform are used to blast out messages.
-Push notifications, in contrast, are unlimited and totally free when you build and manage your app using Mobilise Solutions!
+The same is valid on the business end as well.
+The cost of sending out many texts is relevant for many businesses, especially small ones, depending upon what service and platform are used to blast out messages.
+Push notifications, in contrast, are unlimited and free when you build and manage your app using Mobilise Solutions!

-Whether you’re a small business owner with a mobile app or a seasoned marketer, sending your first push notification can feel a bit like cannon-balling into a pool full of strangers.
+Whether you’re a small business owner with a mobile app or a seasoned marketer, sending your first push notification can feel like cannon-balling into a pool full of strangers.
 I mean, what are push notifications anyways — as we keep asking?
-What is a push notification?
-It’s scary and awkward and somewhat invasive.
+So what is a push notification?
+It’s scary and awkward, and somewhat invasive.
 Why?

 - There are no take-backs.
 Once it’s sent, it’s sent.

 - It can be tough to nail the timing.

 - You might end up annoying your users or driving them to uninstall.

 - They deliver front and centre to users’ devices.